Stop the CRAC addiction in your data centers!

 Data Center Containment

 ECS now carries a wide range of both standard and custom containment solutions.
-We believe in a consultative approach when recommending containment products and partner with industry leaders including Liebert, Eaton, APC and AST.
+We believe in a consultative approach when recommending containment products and partner with industry leaders including APC, Eaton, Rittal, and Vertiv.
 Please contact us for additional information or a site survey.

 - Lower data center energy demands and save on energy costs.